BladeRunnerJS/scaling-js-apps/services/input_services.md

 var userService = ServiceRegistry.getService( 'user.service' );
 userService.setCurrentUser( { userId: 'some-user-id' } );
 ```

-##### Hints:

-* Ensure you call `getCurrentUser` after your View Model has been instantiated
-(in the constructor or an instance method)
-* There's lots to do here.
-You can add more tests if you like but we'd recommend
-that you just make sure your existing tests still pass, or update them if required.

 ## Disable the Input Controls until User is Retrieved